Property and Casualty Insurance Industry Trends for 2026: A Data-Driven Guide for Carriers, TPAs, and Adjusting Firms

 Trend 9: Telematics and IoT Are Transforming Risk Assessment

-Usage-based insurance (UBI) programs powered by telematics are moving from early-adopter novelty to mainstream strategy in personal auto lines.
-Personal auto insurers more than doubled their advertising expenditure in 2024 as they compete aggressively for market share, and telematics is a key differentiator in this competition.
+Usage-based insurance powered by telematics has moved from novelty to mainstream in personal auto.
+Personal auto carriers more than doubled their advertising spend in 2024 as they fought for market share, and telematics is a core differentiator in that fight.

-Beyond auto, IoT sensors are enabling proactive risk management across property lines.
-Smart home devices that detect water leaks, monitor HVAC performance, and sense early fire indicators are shifting the insurer’s role from reactive claims payer to proactive risk partner.
-This “predict and prevent” model, identified by McKinsey as a fundamental shift in insurance’s operating philosophy, represents both an underwriting opportunity and a customer engagement strategy.
+Beyond auto, IoT sensors are enabling proactive risk management across property.
+Smart devices that detect water leaks, monitor HVAC performance, or sense early fire indicators are shifting the insurer’s role from reactive claims payer to active risk partner.
+McKinsey calls this the “predict and prevent” model, and it is both an underwriting opportunity and a retention strategy.

 Vehicle Autonomy Creates New Liability Frameworks